Attention Deficit Hyperactivity Disorder (ADHD)

 Check out the materials page for PowerPoint presentations on ADHD interventions.[divider type=”thin”]

 Just found a new fidget tool that is discrete and fabulous.
 It goes under the child’s desk for busy fingers and has different textures for them to fidget with as they use their brain to learn.
-The boinks finger fidgets would work well as a fidget too too.
-My rules for fidget tools are (a) one handed, (b) quiet, (c) stays with student, and (d) helps student pay attention.
+The boinks finger fidgets would work well as a fidget tool.
+My expectations for fidget tools are (a) one handed, (b) quiet, (c) stays with the student, and (d) helps student pay attention.
 Both of these tools would fit all four categories quite nicely.
 To check out this product and many others go to www.fiddlefocus.com or click the picture below.

 - Vibrating watch (reminds students to pay attention)

 - Air filled disks (to be used as seat cushions for proprioceptive sensory input): from Wal-Mart, K-Mart, Isokinetics, or School Specialty.

 Kids with ADHD need to fiddle.
 Fiddles do not interfere with listening and research actually indicates “fiddling with a tool” increases retention.